1% Improvements

 - Shift+select tabs and drag out to get a set of tabs to a new window.

-- I bound Vim’s copy to clipboard (
+- I bound Vim’s copy to clipboard command

-.
+"+yto\.
 There are definitely a ton of vimrc shenanigans that I’m not abusing.
-Send me your favorite ones! - Whenever I see someone with a cool personal website, I send a 10 second email telling them it’s nice :))
+Send me your favorite ones! - Whenever I see somene with a cool personal website, I send a 10 second email telling them it’s nice :))

-- (mostly for college students) My scooter is one of the highest value things I’ve bought in the past year and I can’t imagine my life without one now.
+- (I don’t have one of these anymore since I transferred to Cornell because it’s too hill-y and snows too much, but I still think it’s great for most schools!) (mostly for college students) My scooter is one of the highest value things I’ve bought in the past year and I can’t imagine my life without one now.
 This one is at least a 5% improvement It saves me at least an hour a day and lowers the activation energy required to go anywhere on campus since everything is ~equidistant.
 I’ve also convinced at least 4 other friends to buy their own.

-for search - Excalidraw is good for sketching.
+Cmd+kto search for channel name,Cmd+Shift+uto upload file,Cmd+ffor search - Excalidraw is good for sketching.

 - Dell 40 inch curved monitor.